Felteng/to-do-list/README.md

     ![Removing a task](readme-assets/remove-task.png)

 - **Editing the 'history' of completed tasks**
-    - After choosing to edit the history list and the user will be able to remove a a 'completed' task in case it was accidentally completed. \
+    - After choosing to edit the history list and the user will be able to remove a 'completed' task in case it was accidentally completed. \
     ![Editing history list](readme-assets/completed-edit-choice.png)

 - **Removing a completed task**